kevinbowe/PushApp/README.md

 -----------------------------------

-Persist user settings and window properties.

-The user should be able to persist any window property from one session to the next, These properties include the app window size, position on the screen and control UI properties.
-Each time the app is run the previous window properties will be restored.

-The user should be able to persist any configuration setting from one session to the next.
-These settings include source and target folders, file extension filters, and duplicate file action.
-Each time the app is run the previous settings will be restored.

-Configuration and window property settings must be persisted in the same file.

-The current configuration setting persistence must be upgraded to support window property persistence.
+Enhance the Main UI, Form1.
+The user should be able to modify the size the whole UI and the Source and Target ListView controls.
+The user should be able to hide the Source and Target ListView.

+If the user expands or shrinks the main window frame, the controls will resize appropriately.
+See: ListBox1, ListView1 and ListView2.

+The application will limit the minimum and maximum size of the MMain UI (Form1).

+The user should be able to see more of the Source or Target ListViews by 'grabbing' a splitter control and dragging it horizontally.

+The user should be able to expand/show or collapse/hide the KistBox1 and ListBox2 controls.
+This should work like the "Show details" feature in the Duplicate Files Found modal dialog.

+Technical Note:

+Part of this story will include renaming all of the controls in this form to something meaningful.
+This may have some impact on Form2 (configuration UI).

 -----------------------------------